 A wedding card is the guest’s first hint into what your wedding will be like.
 The extent of formality, the mood, the color scheme, the setting, and of course the details.
 So, it’s very important to come up with a card that reflects the theme you’ve picked for your wedding.

 Play around with the aesthetics:

-There are a standard size and standard colors that are normally followed by most wedding planners.
+There are standard sizes and standard colors that are normally followed by most wedding planners.
 That doesn’t mean we can’t get creative with these dimensions and artistic details.
 People now add more creative cuts and colors and ditch the traditional ones.
 It is important to remember while doing this that your wedding card doesn’t stick out like a sore thumb from the rest of your arrangements; a neon yellow card in a pastel setting just won’t do.

 Make sure it’s legible:

 Pick font colors and styles that don’t leave the recipient squinting at the card.
-There’s no point of having pretty letters and characters that the guests can’t even read.
+There’s no point in having pretty letters and characters that the guests can’t even read.
 Avoid colors that can’t be seen, or if you do want to go with them for aesthetic reasons, make sure the background is such that it makes them pop instead of absorbing them into itself.

 Don’t crowd the card: